CHILD ABUSE & NEGLECT PREVENTION

 Protecting Children Through Education, Awareness & Community Support

 Each year in the United States, at least 1 in 7 children experience abuse or neglect.
-Children with disabilities are especially vulnerable—three times more likely to suffer maltreatment and at higher risk for serious injury or harm.
+Children with disabilities are three times more likely to suffer maltreatment and are at higher risk for serious injury or harm.
 Families navigating rare diseases or complex medical conditions often face systemic challenges, such as stress, isolation, and limited support, which can increase vulnerability.

 Through our Child Abuse & Neglect Prevention initiative, the E.WE Foundation is committed to: